dosomder/PRFCreator/README.md

 ### Credits
  * Androxyde - some helpful information about sin files from his flashtool
  * [NUT] - used his flashable scripts as base
- * E:V:A - sgdisk utility
+ * E:V:A - sgdisk utility compiled for arm
  * [dotnetzip](http://dotnetzip.codeplex.com/) developers (note I'm using a slightly modifed version with a [bugfix](https://dotnetzip.codeplex.com/workitem/14087))

 ### Requirements